motino101/motino101/README.md

 ### Hello there! 👋

 I'm Cole (she/they), pursuing a dual BS/MS in Computer Science at Stanford University.
-Over the past two summers, I was a PM intern at Spotify.
-Additionally, I'm the proud owner of an LGBTQ+ clothing brand called Paws Of Pride!
 I also enjoy video content creation on Youtube/Instagram and illustration.
-Recently, I've been super interested in generative AI.
-- 🌱 Currently learning: Machine Learning With Graphs (GNNs), Theater Improvisation, and Philosophy in Education.
-- 💬 Let's chat about: language learning, content creation, design, startups
-- 📫 Get in touch: you can reach me via email at xintong@stanford.edu!

 ### Highlighted Projects